All Products

 Prerequisites

-1. Create an RDS instance that meets the prerequisites.
-For more information, see Create an ApsaraDB RDS for MySQL instance, Instance types for standard primary ApsaraDB RDS for MySQL instances (original x86 architecture), and Instance types for economy primary ApsaraDB RDS for MySQL instances (original ARM architecture).
+1. If you don't have a qualifying instance, create one.
+See Create an ApsaraDB RDS for MySQL instance for creation steps, and Instance types for standard primary ApsaraDB RDS for MySQL instances (original x86 architecture) or Instance types for YiTian primary ApsaraDB RDS for MySQL instances (original ARM architecture) for supported instance types.
+Skip this step if your existing instance already meets the prerequisites.

 2. Create a privileged account.
-For more information, see Create an account on an ApsaraDB RDS for MySQL instance.
+See Create an account on an ApsaraDB RDS for MySQL instance.

-4. Log on to the ApsaraDB RDS console and go to the Instances page.
-In the top navigation bar, select the region in which your RDS instance resides.
-Then, find the RDS instance and click the ID of the RDS instance.
+4. Log on to the ApsaraDB RDS console.
+On the Instances page, select the region where your instance resides, and click the instance ID.

 Warning